davetrux/gdgmidevfest-2017/README.md

-CodeMash-2.0.1.5
+GDG Michigan DevFest 2017
 ================

-Projects for my talk Mobile Authentication in the Web World
+Projects for my talk Android Authentication in the Web World

 ## android
 Contains an example Android app that performs many of the authentication types discussed.

-## ios
-Contains and example iOS app written in Swift

 ## services
 Three different implementations of the same web services to handle the different authentication types

 ### hmac-java
 A Java implementation of HMAC using JAX-RS/Jersey.
-This is a simplified implementation, it is not secure.
+This is a simplified implementation for demonstration, it is not secure.

 ### ntlm-dotnet
 An ASP.NET 4 project containing an MVC forms-based login and the REST API via WCF.